 Many data scientists use computer science, social science, and math skills as they work to uncover trends and create solutions.
 They are both discoverers and problem-solvers.

-Elements of a well-written data scientist resume include work experience, contact information, skills, and education.
+Your data scientist resume should include the following sections: a header with your name and contact information, summary, work experience, skills, and education.
 It can also be appropriate to sprinkle in achievements, awards, or professional interests as room allows.
 Format your resume so that the focus is on those core elements.

 When choosing a format, consider using reverse chronological order.
 This will show potential employers your most recent work history and education.
 Those items will often be the most relevant information, and a reverse chronological order format makes it easy to find these details.